Eclipse Theia vs. VS Code OSS

 Detachable views in Eclipse Theia

-At the same time, VS Code started to provide several features that are not available in Code OSS, i.e. they are open source.
-Examples for these closed source features are live share or the remote container support.
+At the same time, VS Code started to provide several features that are not available in Code OSS, i.e. they are closed source.
+Examples of these closed source features are Live Share, remote container support and Github Copilot.
 If you use VS Code (the product), you can benefit from these features.
 If you use Code OSS as a platform to build a tool, you cannot.
 Furthermore, Theia cannot reuse these VS Code features either.
-However, the Theia community is very active in contributing these features as open-source in Theia, too.
-So as an example, remote container support has already been contributed and live share is currently under development.
+However, the Theia community is very active in contributing similar features as open-source alternatives in Theia.
+For example, remote container support has been contributed a while ago.
+Instead of Live Share, Theia provides fully open live collaboration support through Open Collaboration Tools.
+This solution allows you to integrate collaboration support into any tool or editor, beyond just code editors.
+Furthermore, you can self-host the required infrastructure and stay in full control of the users’ data.
+Additionally, Theia now supports building AI-powered tools with the open Theia AI framework, offering a flexible alternative to proprietary AI solutions available in VS Code.
+Again, the solution in Theia allows you to be in full control of any data and can connect to arbitrary LLMs including self hosted and local models.

 If we now compare Theia to Code OSS in terms of available platform features, Theia could be considered the leader.
 Theia provides features that are not in VS Code (OSS).
 For features that are available in VS Code but not in Code OSS, there is a good chance that the Theia community provides them in a way that they are usable for your custom product.
 At the same time, there is no instance that closed source features available in VS Code have ever been reimplemented in the Code OSS project.
 As we can only use Code OSS as a tool platform, but not VS Code, we have to compare Theia and Code OSS.